-The fall migration is leisurely as in spring, with occurrence dates evenly distributed from the latter third of Sep into the first third of Nov.
+The fall migration is leisurely as in spring, with most occurrence dates evenly distributed from the latter third of Sep into Nov.

 - High counts: 30 at Lewis and Clark Lake, Knox and Cedar Cos 4 Nov 2012, 27 at Harlan Co Reservoir 1 Nov 1998, and 22 at Lake Ogallala, Keith Co 7 Nov 1998.
 A total of about 80 passed through in fall 2012.

 Winter: Mid-winter records are few, presumably due to a lack of open water.
-There are five:
+There are six:

 1999-2000 adult and immature apparently wintered at Lake McConaughy (Silcock 2000)